-The dispute started in October 2013, when Ritter filed Ritter v.
-Abbott, alleging that he was forced to take leave time, to transfer to the OAG's Transportation Division and to give up four cases set for trial, among other alleged retaliation, after he reported alleged "misuse" of resources and discrimination, among other things, within the OAG's Law Enforcement Defense Division (LEED).
-The defendants have denied all of the allegations.
+The dispute started when Ritter in October 2013 filed , alleging he was forced to take leave time, to transfer to the OAG's Transportation Division and to give up four cases set for trial, among other alleged retaliation, after he reported alleged "misuse" of resources and discrimination, among other things, within the OAG's Law Enforcement Defense Division.

 To view this content, please continue to Lexis Advance®.

 LexisNexis® is now the exclusive third party online distributor of the broad collection of current and archived versions of ALM's legal news publications.
 LexisNexis® customers will be able to access and use ALM's content by subscribing to the LexisNexis® services via Lexis Advance®.
 This includes content from the National Law Journal®, The American Lawyer®, Law Technology News®, The New York Law Journal® and Corporate Counsel®, as well as ALM's other newspapers, directories, legal treatises, published and unpublished court opinions, and other sources of legal information.